 Wildlife trafficking is a billion-dollar business, run by international crime rings.
 It is a major threat to endangered species.

 #WildForLife, a UN Environment Program campaign, designed by PCI Media, makes wildlife trafficking personal.
-Working wtih UN Goodwill Ambassadors as champions for change, it encourages people to find their kindred species and commit to their protection.
-Our 8-language campaign uses celebrities to encourage everyday people to “go wild for life”.
-Users took a quiz to find their own kindred species and uploaded their own image for sharing.
+Working with UN Goodwill Ambassadors as champions for change, it encourages people to find their kindred species and commit to their protection.
+Our 9-language campaign utilizes celebrities to encourage everyday people to “go wild for life”.
+Users take a quiz to find their own kindred species and upload their own image for sharing.
 To encourage groups and governments to take on the campaign and adapt it to their own needs, we developed a Communication to Combat Wildlife Crime Handbook and Workbook, alongside a microsite and animated video.

 The campaign received a Webby People’s Choice Award, an Accolade Award of Excellence Special Mention, and the Hermes Creative Award.
-It was also named one of Weibo’s Top 10 Advocacy Campaigns in China.
-The online engagement broke all records for a UN Environment campaign.
+It was also named one of Weibo’s Top 10 Advocacy Campaigns in China in 2016.
+The online engagement has broken all records for a UN Environment campaign.

 people engaged on social media

 people shared images of themselves as an #OzoneHero

 people have been reached on social media